 At most four input files (one for each color channel for formats that allow it) are allowed in ConvertType.
-The first input dataset can either be a file, or come from Standard input (see Standard input and Recognized file formats).
+When there is only one input channel (grayscale), the input can either be given as a file name (as an argument on the command-line) or through Standard input (a pipe for example: only when no input file is specified).
+Therefore, if an input file is given, the standard input will not be checked.

 The order of multiple input files is important.
 After reading the input file(s) the number of color channels in all the inputs will be used to define which color space to use for the outputs and how each color channel is interpreted: 1 (for grayscale), 3 (for RGB) and 4 (for CMYK) input channels.
 For more on pixel color channels, see Pixel colors.
 Depending on the format of the input(s), the number of input files can differ.